Summary

 In 2021, global diabetes health expenditure was $966B, compared to $760B 2 years prior (27% growth).
 While unfortunate for many, diabetes shows no signs of slowing down across the globe, with an estimated 783m people by 2045 expected to be diagnosed.

-Naturally, DexCom's sensors have high switching costs for diabetes.
+Naturally, DexCom's sensors have high switching costs for diabetes patients.
 While there is no official cure for diabetes, DexCom is the leading player in this fragmented market, with an estimated 41% market share.

 DexCom's main competitors include Abbott Laboratories (ABT) and Medtronic (MDT).